eProsima/Fast-DDS-monitor/docs/rst/user_manual/select_entity.rst

 To deselect any entity use the *Refresh* button (:ref:`refresh_button`).
 This will cause the application to define as *Selected Entity* and abstract entity that represents all the entities monitoring.
-Thus, the information shown is a brief summary of the application actual state, and the
+Thus, the information shown is a brief summary of the application actual state.